empathyco/platform-dockerizeyourlife/README.md

 Create a Dockerfile that do the following.

-1) clone the folliwing repo.
+1) clone the following repo.

 2) find all files that have the word "empathy"